What Is Speciality Coffee?

 What Does “Speciality Coffee” Actually Mean?

-Speciality coffee refers to beans scoring 80 points or higher on the Specialty Coffee Association (SCA) quality scale.
+Speciality coffee refers to beans scoring 80 points or higher on the Speciality Coffee Association (SCA) quality scale.
 Each lot is evaluated by certified Q-graders for aroma, flavour, balance, sweetness, and absence of defects.

 Only around 5 % of global coffee meets that high bar.
 These beans grow in optimal micro-climates, high altitude conditions, balanced rainfall, mineral-rich soils and yes, are processed with extraordinary care.